 Forms follow functions.
 Vessels with stepped edges that resembled the puebloes and rain clouds were used to hold ceremonial offerings.
-High-shouldered jars (“ollas”) or double-spouted canteens stored water, ovoid seed pots with small openings preserved seeds, and large jars stored a variety of foods.
+High-shouldered jars (“ollas”) or double-spouted canteens stored water, while flattened ovoid seed pots with small openings preserved seeds.

 Southwest pottery at the Crocker: Zia, Laguna, Santa Clara pueblo pottery in front

 Desert animals leap across Zuni vessels, often with a “spirit-line” to convey the breath of life inherent in all living things.
-There is a preference for spare asymmetry, divided by heavy black lines and the potter’s onane, or broken line, at the neck.
-Stepped cloud motifs with lightning bands, feather plumes, and all variety of geometric curves complete the composition.
+In Zuni, there is a preference for spare asymmetry, divided by heavy black lines and the potter’s onane, or broken line, at the neck.
+Stepped cloud motifs with lightning bands, feather plumes, and a variety of geometric curves complete the composition.

 Acoma: Marie Zieu Chino vessel, Carrie Chino Charlie olla, JoAnn Chino Garcia vessel 1991

 After painting, the entire vessel is painstakingly polished with a river rock to smooth the surface.
 Depending on the expertise of the potter, the result is a matte surface, dull gleam or high sheen.
-Once again, the potter returns to the earth to be fired in ground pits for an hours-long process of outdoor firing in which the fire must be fed constantly.
-The temperature must remain consistent, no small feat in area of known for sudden changes in weather.
+Once again, the potter returns to the earth to be fired in-ground pits for an hours-long process of outdoor firing in which the fire must be fed constantly.
+The temperature must remain consistent, no small feat in an area known for sudden changes in weather.
 Once fired, the pots are cooled and often ritually “fed” a pinch of cornmeal to acknowledge the gift from nature.
 This is the same process that is carefully followed today--virtually all the Pueblo pots on display here are fired in-ground.

-In the later 19th century; the physical and cultural landscape of the Southwest weathered enormous changes as tourists and academics began to visit in the latter half of the 19th century; with the introduction of the Santa Fe Railroad, even more flooded the region.
+In the later 19th century; the physical and cultural landscape of the Southwest weathered enormous changes as tourists and academics began to visit.

-Southwest pueblo potters at Santa Fe railroad stop; Hopi potter Nampeyo
+Southwest pueblo potters at Santa Fe railroad stop

-Hopi Pueblo: Nampeyo vessel c.
-1905, olla with bird migration pattern
+Hopi Pueblo: Nampeyo olla with bird migration pattern, Seed jar c.
+1905,

-San Ildefonso Pueblo: Maria and Julian Martinez Jar c.
+San Ildefonso: Maria & Julian Martinez Jar c.
 1915, Bowl with Checkerboard & Kiva Step Designs b.
 1930

 Around the same time in the neighboring Santa Clara pueblo, Sarafina and her daughters Margaret Tafoya and Christina Naranjo used the same clay and firing process to new effect; they deftly carved into the thick walls of the vessels, creating beautifully sculpted and burnished works in red (the original color of the clay) or black (reduction firing).
-Compare Margaret’s more sedate avanyu encircling a burnished blackened pot to Christina’s striking avanyu which leaps from the belly of a perfectly carved red pot with its arrow-tongue extending outwards.
+Compare Margaret’s more sedate avanyu /water dragon encircling a burnished blackened pot to Christina’s high contrast avanyu which leaps from the belly of a perfectly carved red pot with its arrow-tongue extending outwards.

 Santa Clara: Margaret Tofaoya, Jar with Avanyu.
 Christina Tafoya, Jar with Avanyu

 Potters today are the descendants of early potters—new branches on an ancient family tree, each with a distinct style of pottery.
 As part of that history, they still hew to the same process: collecting clay from local (and still secret) sites, refining, building, painting and polishing the clay before it returns to the earth one last time for firing.
 While their predecessors sold pots at roadside and railway stands or trading posts, today’s potters create for Indian Market and museum collections.
-What emerges are new variations on old traditions.
 Patterns and designs are recombined, often with new materials and contemporary motifs.

-It’s difficult to conceive that the same patterns can nourish a family tradition for over a century.
-But another granddaughter, Tonita Hamilton Nampeyo, put it best: “I want to continue the traditional methods and designs.
+The same patterns can nourish a family tradition for over a century.
+A granddaughter of Nampeyo, Tonita Hamilton Nampeyo, put it best: “I want to continue the traditional methods and designs.
 I don’t want to deviate from what my mom and grandmother did and hand it down to the young ones.
 That’s the most important thing, to keep the tradition alive.”

-Hopi: ----Namingha Nampeyo and ---Nampeyo bowls Rachel Namingha Nampeyo Olla with Traditional Bird Migration Pattern 1962
+Hopi: Priscilla Namingha Nampeyo bowls nd Rachel Namingha Nampeyo Olla with Traditional Bird Migration Pattern 1962

 Hopi: Dextra Quotskuyva Nampeyo Sherd Pot nd

-The Quotskuyvas and Youvellas, two different branches of the Nampeyo family tree, favor ivory wares the color of cornsilk distill single motifs (corn, bird wing or dancer) using a repousse technique to push and mold clay from the interior of a still wet pot, a testament to the elasticity of Hopi clay—and creativity of Southwest potters.
-Now he recreates scenes of the landscape on his vessels--still using the same technique!
+The Quotskuyvas and Youvellas, two different branches of the Nampeyo family tree, favor ivory wares that are the color of cornsilk.
+Originally, each one distilled single motifs (corn, bird wing or dancer) using a repousse technique to push and mold clay from the interior of a still wet pot.
+Today, Al also recreates elaborate scenes of the Southwest landscape on his vessels--still using the same technique!

 Hopi-Tewa: Al Qöyawayma Vessels nd, 1994

-The great-great grandson of Nampeyo, Les Namingha, uses acrylic paint to interpet Sityatki, or Australian, or Pop, or abstract expressionist styles; his contemporary pots become canvases of global cultures.
-His cousin Dan Namingha paints the landscape the Hopi inhabit in saturated colors, recalling the ancient pueblos and ageless mesas.
-And Dan’s son Arlo creates the spirits that danced across those spaces, in abstract wood and metal forms, contemporary versions of the kachinas his great-grandmother once created.
+The great-great grandson of Nampeyo, Les Namingha, uses acrylic paint to interpet Sityatki, Australian, Pop, or abstract expressionist styles; his contemporary pots become canvases of global cultures.

-Hopi: Les Namingha, Golden Pot with Oval Opening 2011and abstract vessel 200?
-Arlo Namingha Cultural Images #3 2004
+Hopi: Les Namingha, Golden Pot with Oval Opening 2011

 Acoma potters also keep many of the ancestral Pueblo designs alive.
-Still using a yucca brush, Rebecca Lucario directly paints black and white designs that blossom and shrink in perfect syncopation with the rounded form.
-As with her foremothers, the entire design is conceived and executed from a mental template.
+Still using a yucca brush, Dorothy Torivio and Rebecca Lucario directly paints black and white designs that blossom and shrink in perfect syncopation with the rounded form.
+As with theirr foremothers, the entire design is conceived and executed from a mental template.

 Acoma: Dorothy Torivio Olla nd.
 Rebecca Lucario Seed Jar with Geometric Designs 2011

 Cerno family pots bring the natural world to life with polychrome patterns of black, white and orange interspersed with hatched and cross-hatched designs.
 On Barbara Cerno’s pots, a minuscule world of insects, lizards, fish and turtles swarm around small pots whose single hole (necessary to let heat escape during firing) is almost impossible to find.
-On her son Joe Jr’s massive dough pots (over three feet high and still fired in earthen pits), birds flounce their tails and deer make a path along curving patterns with hatched lines.
-In other cases, trains do.
 Can you find the air hole on the top?